amitsajwan/MCP_API/README.md

 Notes
 - OpenAI/HuggingFace planning removed; Groq-only to keep it simple and reliable.
 - Older guides were removed to avoid duplication; this README is the source of truth.
+ - Client-side planning and chaining is the default.
+Server is tools-only.

 <!-- Parallel execution is not implemented in this edition; sequential multi-step only. -->